 You also see the latest solar flux, A-index, and K-index values as retrieved directly from the National Oceanic and Atmospheric Administration (NOAA).
+The home pages also display current condition calculations from the popular N0NBH propagation web site.

 View Monitor Reports Inside BeaconAid